Towards the Evolution of Vertical-Axis Wind Turbines using Supershapes: Introduction

 The results showed that EAs are capable of identifying novel and increasingly efficient VAWT designs wherein a sample of prototypes are fabricated by a 3D printer and examined for utility in the real-world.
 The use of a neural network surrogate model was found to reduce the number of fabrications required by an evolutionary algorithm (EA) to attain higher aerodynamic efficiency (rotation speed) of VAWT prototypes.
 The approach completely avoids the use of 3D computer simulations, with their associated processing costs and modelling assumptions.
-In this case, 3D CFD analysis was avoided, but the approach is equally applicable to other real-world optimisation problems, for example, those requiring computational structural dynamics or computational electro-magnetics simulations.
-In particular, the wind turbine array experiment showed that it is possible to use surrogate-assisted coevolutionary genetic algorithms (SCGAs) to iteratively increase the performance of two closely positioned turbines, taking into account the inter-turbine flow effects, which is especially difficult to achieve under a high-fidelity simulation.
+In particular, the wind turbine array experiment showed that surrogate-assisted coevolutionary genetic algorithms (SCGAs) are capable of iteratively increasing the performance of two closely positioned VAWTs, taking into account the inter-turbine flow effects, which is especially difficult to achieve under a high-fidelity simulation.
 The SCGA represents a scalable approach to the design of wind turbine arrays since the number of inputs to the surrogate-models remains constant regardless of the number of turbines undergoing evolution.

 However, the representation used significantly restricted the range of morphologies explored, including a fixed number of blades.
 In this paper, we present initial explorations into the use of a simple generative encoding that produces a highly flexible 3D shape representation to design VAWT that are manufactured by a 3D printer and evaluated in the real world.
-First, the target-based evolution of 3D artefacts is investigated and subsequently initial VAWT design experiments are performed wherein each individual is physically instantiated and evaluated under approximated wind tunnel conditions.
+First, the target-based evolution of 3D artefacts is investigated and subsequently initial VAWT design experiments are performed wherein each individual is physically instantiated and evaluated under fan generated wind conditions.